Make sure to have a look at the databinding sample for more examples.

 }

 Now the title is updated as well whenever the input text is changed.
 Note that we have to tell the model that the data has changed on the C++ side.
-This example is slightly contrived, as this behavior could easily be done purely with data bindings in RML.
-However, it is easy to envision the power here.
-Let us do a somewhat more involved example next to demonstrate.
+This example is slightly contrived, as this behavior could easily be achieved without data bindings.
+However, it is easy to envision the power here, let us do a somewhat more involved example next to illustrate.

 Extended example